Academic Catalog

 COMM 304 Digital Storytelling and Social Media 3.00

 Digital Storytelling and Social Media have become an increasingly important journalistic tool.
-In this course, students will learn how social media is used to engage audiences, providing news updates and disseminating information across a variety of platforms using test, images, audio and video.
+In this course, students will learn how social media is used to engage audiences, providing news updates and disseminating information across a variety of platforms using text, images, audio and video.
 Students will study current social media posts by journalists and will learn and to apply the techniques of news reporting via social media.

-COMM 324 Acting for the Screen 3.00
+COMM 324 Acting for the Camera 3.00

 Prerequisites: